little-sharps/args/readme.md

 - Conventions-based configuration
 - Fluent API
 - POCO classes
-- Both swithced arguments and ordinal arguments are supported
+- Both switched arguments and ordinal arguments are supported
 - Interfaces for most classes to allow for easy mocking
 - Auto-generated help document
   - Comes packaged with a console formatter